biobenkj/MMG434/docs/source/dayfivemod.rst

 Differential gene expression analysis with edgeR
 ================================================

-Up to this point we have done several things: trimmed, aligned, QC'd the alignment, and counted reads that mapped to each gene.
+Up to this point we have done several things: trimmed, aligned, and counted reads that mapped to each gene.
 Now, we will finally move to the step where we will analyze the differential gene expression between the untreated and treated *L. reuteri* samples!

 To do this, we have chosen to utilize an analysis package written in the R programming language called `edgeR <http://bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf>`_. edgeR stands for differential expression analysis of digital gene expression data in R. This is a fantastic tool that is actively maintained (as seen by the date of the most recent user guide update) and fairly easy to use.
 Several diagnostic plots are produced throughout the analysis that provide meaningful information as to whether we can even perform differential gene expression between samples and if there are batch effects we have to deal with.